 Shelf Life and Storage

 Shelf-life and storage depends on the type of treat, preparation, and storage, but homemade treats have a limited shelf-life.
 Unlike preservative packed and/or commercially dried treats, shelf life is limited for most homemade dog treats.
 Depending on the type of treat, they’re typically best used within a few days and frozen for longer storage.
+I usually freeze our treats.
 I’ll be sharing more about baked biscuit dog treat safety and storage later in the mini-series.

 Troubleshooting Common Baked Biscuit Dog Treat Issues